 EDSA People Power Revolution in 1986 and Sen. Benigno S. Aquino, Jr., who stand up against Martial Law.

-rse: Puerto Princesa Subterranean
+Reverse: Puerto Princesa Subterranean

 River National Park and the blue-naped parrot, which thrives in the forests of